AdityaSavara/MSRESOLVE_Workshop/README.txt

 If you have not already done so, install the requqired dependencies using the following command from spyder or an anaconda prompt: pip install -r requirements.txt
 Python files can be run from an anaconda prompt by typing "python MSRESOLVE.py" , or can be run by pressing the play button after opening in spyder.

-It will be useful to use "ctrl+f" in the UserInput file.

-TODO: Change ResolvedConcentrations_absolute_uncertainties.csv and ResolvedConcentrations_relative_uncertainties.csv into ".tsv" files.

 00 An introductory slide.